BodenmillerGroup/SpheroidPublication/README.md

 "A quantitative analysis of the interplay of environment, neighborhood and cell state in 3D spheroids"
 https://doi.org/10.1101/2020.07.24.219659

+After running this, you can find plots used for figures in the `results/figures` directories of the subworkflows.
+The run `Jupyter` analysis notebooks can be found in the `logs/` directories.

 # Installation:
-This workflow requires `snakemake` (https://snakemake.readthedocs.io/en/stable/getting_started/installation.html, > 5.18)
+This workflow requires `snakemake` (tested: v5.18, https://snakemake.readthedocs.io/en/stable/getting_started/installation.html, > 5.18)
-as well as `singularity` (https://sylabs.io/guides/3.6/user-guide/quick_start.html#quick-installation-steps) to be installed.
+as well as `singularity` (tested: v3.2.1, https://sylabs.io/guides/3.6/user-guide/quick_start.html#quick-installation-steps) to be installed.

-It has only been tested on Ubuntu.
+It has only been tested on Ubuntu 18.04.

 While the workflow can be run locally (>=8 cores, >32 RAM required), it is best run in a cluster environment (e.g. SLURM, https://github.com/Snakemake-Profiles/slurm).